The Silent Scream: Overview

 Nathanson, an anti-abortion (formerly pro-abortion rights) obstetrician, serves as both the medical expert and narrator of the film, describing the events of the abortion as they unfold.
 He begins by stating the viewer is about to witness the "dazzling" new "science of fetology" and to witness an abortion in real time "from the victim's vantage point."
 The film compiled a series of still ultrasound images of the abortion of a twelve-week-old fetus (referred to as a child by Nathanson) spliced together to create the video.

 Nathanson displays the instruments used in a typical abortion and calmly demonstrates how each instrument is introduced into a woman's body during an abortion.
 Nathanson states that the head, even at 12 weeks' gestation, will be too large to enter the suction device and shows how forceps are used to crush the skull.
 He suggests that brain waves have been active for six weeks, though this is disputed by scientists.

 A television screen shows ultrasound images of a fetus.
 As the images of an abortion appear on the screen, Nathanson describes step-by-step what is taking place, pointing out new instruments that are introduced into the uterus.
 The suction cannula is described as a lethal weapon that will "dismember, crush, and destroy" the child.
-He narrates that the fetus is unprepared for the invasion of the womb and attempts to escape the cannula, describing it as a "child being torn apart ... by the unfeeling steel instruments of the abortionist."
+He narrates that the fetus is unprepared for the invasion of the womb and attempts to escape the cannula, describing it as a "child being torn apart [...] by the unfeeling steel instruments of the abortionist."
 He notes how the fetus's heartbeat speeds up and how it seems to open its mouth in a "chilling silent scream."
-The film culminates in the now-famous "silent scream" which is accompanied with a shrill musical accompaniment.

 The film concludes by discussing the implications behind hiding this material from women.
 Nathanson states that he believes the film is necessary in keeping women informed on matters concerning abortion.
 This was the first time the images of an aborted fetus were given an electronic platform, as opposed to the printed form of the imagery used in prior years.